Power of Attorney

 Many clients choose to draw up a Power of Attorney at the same time as making wills and our costs for these services are shown below:

-Please contact Lucy Taggart or Alison Gordon or telephone us on 0131 668 0470 to discuss your requirements more fully.
+Please contact Lucy Taggart, Alison Gordon or Taylor James, or call us on 0131 668 0470 to discuss your requirements more fully.

 Alternatively, please complete this form and we will make contact with you.